 The Group is not subject to any significant environmental regulation.
-A task force on Climate-Related Financial Disclosures (TCFD) Report outlining MyState's baseline scope 1, 2 and 3 greenhouse gas (GHG) emissions associated with the activities and facilities that support the businesses' everyday operations, will be included in MyState's annual report.
+TCFD report outlining MyState's baseline scope 1, 2 and 3 greenhouse gas (GHG) emissions associated with the activities and facilities that support the businesses' everyday operations, is included as an ESG update in MyState's annual report.